New Mexico takes more drastic measures against virus hotspot

 State Sen. George Munoz, D-Gallup, said the flow of visitors had gotten out of hand with little regard to state social distancing mandates, as federal stimulus checks arrived in March.
 He believes the crackdown had strong public support in Gallup.

-COVID-19 infections in Gallup and surrounding McKinley County surpassed 1,060 confirmed cases on Friday and account for 30% of cases stateside, surpassing infections in much larger communities such as Albuquerque.
-In all, more than 3,500 cases have been reported in New Mexico, with more than 130 deaths.
+COVID-19 infections in Gallup and surrounding McKinley County surpassed 1,110 confirmed cases as of Saturday account for 30% of cases stateside, surpassing infections in much larger communities such as Albuquerque.
+In all, more than 3,730 cases have been reported in New Mexico as of Saturday, with at least 139 deaths.

 Federal health officials have linked the severity of the problem in Gallup to an early outbreak at a detox center that was followed by infections among homeless people and nursing homes.